Alex-Costea/Alex-Costea.github.io/index.md

 - [Bachelor's Thesis](https://github.com/Alex-Costea/Bachelors-Thesis/blob/main/Bachelor's%20Thesis.pdf) - Final thesis for my Bachelor's of Science at the University of Amsterdam, including a theoretical section and statistical analysis of Twitter data

-- [Promo compiler](https://alex.costea.in/Promo/) - A compiler for a minimalist, Turing complete language with strong optimizations
+- [Snake](https://alex.costea.in/Snake/) - Simple Snake game in the web browser